ETS-Android2/Mudita/README.md

 5. Retrofit

 # Features
-1. Schedules multiple medicine's timing and rings until the last day of your course.
+1. Schedules multiple medicine's intake timing and rings until the last day of your course.
 2. Rings Alarm, whenever time of taking a particular dose is reached.
-3. Stores and shows the statistical Report of each medicine.
+3. Stores and shows the statistical report of each medicine.
 4. Stores and shows a dedicated report of missed doses(over last 14 days)
-5. Add friends, Who will be notified each time your dose timing is reached.
+5. Add friends, who will be notified each time your dose timing is reached.

 # Sign Up/Login In
 The Authentication of the user is made secure and easier by using three of the most common authenticator.